jirotubuyaki/Jdmbs/README.md

 ```
 Let's args be

-* data is a correlation coefficients of companies in "data.csv" file.
+* companies_data is a correlation coefficients of companies in “data.csv” file.
-* companies is a number of simulate companies.
+* companies is a j of simulate companies.
 * simulation.length is a duration of simulation.
-* monte_carlo is a iteration number of monte carlo.
+* monte_carlo is a iteration j of monte carlo.
-* start_price is a vector of initial price of company stock prices.
+* start_price is a vector of initial price of j stock prices.
 * mu is a vector of parameters of geometric brown motions.
+* sigma is a voctor of parameters of geometric brown motions.
+* event_times is somethings happen how many times in Unit time.
-* K is a vecotor of option execution prices.
+* K is a vector of option execution prices.
-* color is a list of colors in plot.
+* color is a vector of colors in plot.

+Let's return be
-* return is a premium of a list with (call_premium, put_premium)
+* premium of a list with (call_premium, put_premium)

 ## Simulation
 <div style="text-align: center;">